 The Complete Family Guide to Dunedin

 Could Dunedin be the most family-friendly city in New Zealand?
 With some of the country’s best museums, amazing wildlife viewings on the Otago Peninsula, all-weather entertainment centres, and plenty of gardens to get some fresh air, we definitely think Dunedin is a top contender.
 The coastal city is one of intrigue with majestic architecture to enjoy around every corner.
-So let us guide you through the top activities, as well as family-friendly places to stay, in this complete guide to Dunedin for families.
+So let us guide you through the top activities, as well as family-friendly places to stay, in this complete travel guide to Dunedin for families.

 10 Things to Do in Dunedin with Kids

 - Explore the Dunedin Botanic Garden

 - Learn something new at the Otago Museum

 - Travel through stunning landscapes on The Inlander train journey

 - Pretend you’re on a migration ship at the Toitu Otago Settlers Museum